Confederation of Indian Industry: Initiatives

-India@75
+India@75 and India@100

 India@75 is a CII initiative that envisions how India should be in 2022 – the 75th year of India's independence.
 The idea of India@75 was conceptualised at the Incredible India@60 celebrations in New York in 2007, where Professor C.K.
 Prahalad, management professor at the University of Michigan, shared his vision of India@75.

 CII adopted his vision of India@75 on 8 May 2008.
 After consultations, a national vision document - India@75 – The People’s Agenda was released.
 It was structured around the ten broad themes - Education & Skill Development, Technology & Innovation, Agriculture, Businesses, Infrastructure & Urbanization, Health, Environment, Arts, Sports & Literature, Governance & Public Administration and Moral Leadership.

 To turn this vision into reality, CII set up the India@75 Foundation.
 This initiative of CII has also found resonance with the Government of India, as in the Strategy for New India@75 document released by the NITI Aayog in 2018.

+The India@75 Foundation has now been renamed as the India@100 Foundation which is working towards Vikit Bharat@100.

 The CII Annual Meeting 2021 was organised on 11–12 August 2021 on the theme- “India@75: Government and Business working together for Aatmanirbhar Bharat.”
 Shri Narendra Modi, Hon’ble Prime Minister of India, was the Chief Guest and delivered the inaugural address.